 1. Be realistic about your winning prospects

 Everybody wants to win and many feels that they are better than the average.
 Sometimes that is the case, but as a beginner you must realize that you might face opponents that have been playing for many years.

-They may not be expert, but they have at least learned some during their playing.
-Try to not be to focus on the result in the beginning and instead have the focus on learn the game and become better at it.
+These players may not be experts, but they have at least learned some during all their playing sessions.
+Try to not be to focused on the result in the beginning and instead have the goal of learning the game and become better at it.

 2. Choose a cautious approach to begin with

 Wait for good cards before you join pots.
-The problem to play with too many starting hands is that you often have to fold directly after the flop – that means that you lose your investment.
-And if you decide to keep playing on with a mediocre hand, the risk is that you lose more money.
+The problem with playing to many starting hands is that you often have to fold directly after the flop – that means that you lose your investment.
+And if you decide not to fold with a mediocre hand, the risk is that you lose even more money.

-Avoid starting hands like 42 (two low cards), 85 (one middle range card and one low card) K3 (one strong card, but a weak kicker).
+Avoid starting hands like 4-2 (two low cards), 8-5 (one middle range card and one low card) K-3 (one strong card, but with a weak kicker).

 3. Don’t be curious

 To be curious in poker will cost money.
 A curious player calls lots of hands in hope for hitting a pair, a straight or a flush.
 This is in most cases not worth the cost for calling.
 A curious player also calls the opponents to see what they have just to be sure they had him beaten – that will also cost a lot of money.

 4. Loose the minimum when you haven't the best hand